 There isn’t a standard definition of nonvalvular AFib yet.
 Doctors are still deciding which causes of AFib should be considered valvular and which should be considered nonvalvular.
-But studies have shown that there may be some differences in treatment between the two general types.
-Researchers are looking into which treatments work best for nonvalvular or valvular AFib.

 You can have AFib and not have any symptoms.
 If you do experience symptoms of AFib, they may include:

 - heart palpitations

 - shortness of breath

 - exposure to heart stimulants, such as alcohol, caffeine, or tobacco